TehLeo/junion/docs/support.md

 **Benefits of becoming a supporter**

-Supporters that contribute at least $5 monthly can request to have their name/logo/website link displayed on front page.
+Supporters that contribute at least $5 monthly can request to have their name/logo/website link displayed on front page by sending an email to jurajpapp7@gmail.com

 **Other ways to support**